Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of scripts_adls on your machine.
   - Select the files and click **Upload**.

-  Navigate back to the storage account blade to collect important information that will be required in future steps.
-  - On the storage account blade, select **Access keys** from the [menu](screenshot) on the left.
-  - Record the *STORAGE ACCOUNT NAME*, *KEY*, and *CONNECTION STRING* values for *key1*.
-  - You will need these credentials when setting up a Linked Service to access the files in your blob through Azure Data Factory and also when starting the data generator.

 <a name="azureeh"></a>
 ## Create an Azure Event Hub
   The Azure Event Hub is the ingestion point of raw records that will be processed in this solution.
 The role of Event Hub in solution architecture is as the "front door" for an event pipeline.
 It is often called an event ingestor.